 While OLLI does not pay its instructors, we do offer instructor benefits that go beyond personal satisfaction.

 - Instructors receive a credit voucher based on the number of course sessions they teach that can be used towards OLLI membership fees.

 - Some OLLI courses are also qualified as SOU one credit courses.
 See the description of this program and how courses are selected for inclusion.

-- Instructors receive special privileges at SOU’s Hannon Library, depending on whether their course receives one-credit status or not.
+- Instructors receive special privileges at SOU’s Hannon Library, depending on whether their course are in the one credit program or not.

 |One-Credit Courses||Non-Credit Courses|